iandonovanhock/exceptional-realty/README.md

 #Description

-This is an example site for the Intro To Front End Web Development Course at THe Flatiron School.
+This is an example site for the Intro To Front End Web Development Course at The Flatiron School.

 # Contact